 Remove background.
 Any photography clothing guide typically suggests shooting on a white background.
 However, you may ‘break the rules’ and totally neutralize potential distracting details by getting rid of the background.
 In this way, you can add a professional finish to your imagery.

 The style of the store is supposed to determine a suitable background color.
 The most universal variant is the white one since it doesn’t conflict with other colors and attracts attention to the garment.
+To save time and money, use printing services like Printify with in-built mockup generators that allow you to preview how your products will look against a solid-color background.

 Make color correction.
 Although you may properly adjust the white balance, such colors as pink, neon and red are tricky to capture with a camera and require image editing.
 If the colors are reproduced incorrectly, the clients will think that they are deceived.
 Therefore, spend some time in Lightroom and fix the color rendering of the items.
 Your final aim is to render the colors in images as accurately to real-life ones as possible.